Vqnic/Envoys/README.md

 online-to-spawn: 0 #How many players need to be online for envoys to spawn?
 Set to zero to disable!

-world: "KitPVP" #Which world should the envoys spawn in?
+world: "world" #Which world should the envoys spawn in?

 #TIER I ENVOY
 min-coins-t1: 12500